vambeai/vambe-for-woocommerce/server/README.md

    ├── package.json             # Root package.json with workspaces
    ├── pnpm-workspace.yaml      # PNPM workspace config
    ├── railway.json             # Railway config
+   ├── Dockerfile               # Docker configuration
    ├── .npmrc                   # PNPM config
    ├── server/                  # Server code
    └── vambe_for_wc/            # Plugin code
    ```
 3. Copy all necessary files maintaining this structure
 4. Deploy using the Railway CLI: `railway up`

+### How the Docker Deployment Works

+The deployment uses a Docker-based approach to ensure the plugin directory is properly included:

+1. The Dockerfile:

+   - Uses Node.js 18 Alpine as the base image
+   - Installs pnpm and project dependencies
+   - Builds the server application
+   - Copies the vambe_for_wc directory to both /app/vambe_for_wc and /vambe_for_wc
+   - Exposes port 8080 for the application
+   - Runs the server application

+2. This approach ensures that:
+   - The plugin directory is available in the expected locations
+   - All dependencies are properly installed
+   - The application can find the plugin directory at runtime

 ## Environment Variables